artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 5. If you click on the edit button, AtoM takes you to the Edit rights holder template.
 There are two areas: the Identity area and the Contact area.
 In the Identity area there is one data entry field, authorized form of name.
    In the Contact area there is add new button, which allows you to add a new contact person.
 If you click on the add new button, AtoM opens a contact information dialogue with three tabs, Main, Physical location and Other details.
-Add as much information into the Related contact information dialgue and click on the Submit button.
+Add as much information into the Related contact information dialogue and click on the Submit button.

 6. Remember to click on the Save button at the bottom of the rights holder page to save all the new information you have added to the rights holder